 - University of Twente

 - Radboud University

 To find out the best program in the Netherlands for your postgraduate education, you can always get in touch with experts at iSchoolConnect.

 Scholarships for international students

 Choosing which country to study in can be a confusing choice.
-I hope this blog helped you find some details and figure out which was the best country for you to study in.
 If you’re still confused about which country, program, or university you should choose, all you have to do is contact iSchoolConnect!
 We’ll help you find the perfect university based on your scores and choices.
 All you have to do is click here to contact us!